-In addition to the equipment listed in Table 7-1 below, Elf Farm Supplies has a number of portable fire extinguishers, fire hydrants and fire hose reels located throughout the site.
-A copy of the Fire Extinguisher Location Map is attached at Appendix 13, and a copy of the Fire Hydrant and Hose Reel Map is attached at Appendix 14.
+A detailed list of safety equipment is contained in Table 7-1 below.
+In addition, Elf Farm Supplies has a number of portable fire extinguishers, fire hydrants and fire hose reels located throughout the site.
+A map of all this equipment is attached at Appendix 12 (Safety and Fire Equipment Location Map).